 It is beyond parody that this “Christian Socialist” is now Police Commissioner for the South Wales Police manor.
 An analogy is hardly needed, but if I had to summon one up let’s say it’s as ridiculously inappropriate as a known predatory paedophile running a hospital full of vulnerable children – as if that could ever happen…

-Compared to our new commandant’s war crimes, his wrongly-claimed £19,000 worth of expenses when an MP can be written off as a minor misdemeanour – and anyway, as he explained at the time, it was all down to “clerical error” (his clerks should go on a training course; as late as 2011 they were found to be still contravening MP’s expenses’ rules).
+In comparison, our new commandant’s wrongly-claimed £19,000 worth of expenses when an MP can be written off as a minor misdemeanour – and anyway, as he explained at the time, it was all down to “clerical error” (his clerks should go on a training course; as late as 2011 they were found to be still contravening MP’s expenses’ rules).

 Let us hope Obergruppenführer Michael will be as forgiving and as understanding of other human’s frailties as he is of his own when he produces his “police and crime plan” in the coming months.
 There’s no rush: it’s about all he will have to do for his £100k a year (plus expenses).